|Photo: Getty Images|

 Nearing the end of a government fiscal year or under a government shutdown a contractor may find delays in funding reaching all the way to congress.
 This situation must be managed with the government contracting officer.

 Many federal contracts are funded incrementally, usually based on the government fiscal year that runs from 1 October to 30 September.
-Although the government may negotiate dollar price ceilings for cost plus and time and materials contracts or firm, fixed total price arrangements, the contracts themselves may be incrementally funded, particularly if they extend over two government fiscal years.
+Although the government may negotiate dollar price ceilings for cost plus and time and materials contracts or firm, fixed total price arrangements, the contracts themselves may be incrementally funded, particularly if they extend over two or more government fiscal years.
 A contract may contain negotiated prices or a cost ceiling but also specify an incremental funding value.

 If a contract is not funded to continue and the contractor has performed to date in accordance with all required terms, the government retains the right to terminate the contract for the convenience of the government.
 This requires a special notification to the contractor from the government and usually occurs due to changes in government priorities.
 The contractor may then bill the government for all costs and obligations to date, plus any direct and indirect extraordinary costs associated with business disruption, termination administration, employee layoff cost and the like.
 Terminations for convenience are very expensive for the government.
 Nevertheless, limitation of funds and funding exposure must be carefully monitored by an astute small business.

 To properly manage incremental funding, the business system must be capable of accounting monthly for all direct and indirect costs on each contract, plus commitments to suppliers and employees in the form of open purchase orders and unpaid or unposted payroll.